Financial Projection Definition

 #3 – Balance Sheet Projections

 The balance sheet projects or describes the net worth of the business.
 Projections can be prepared for the assets, equity, and liabilities of the balance sheet.
 Assets represent items that are of economic value and importance for the business.
-Liabilities represent items that the business owes to the creditors.
+Liabilities represent items that the company owes to the creditors.

 - The financial projection is a concise financial model.
 Helps in the determination and planning of the requirements of working capital for the success of the business operations.